Analysis | What’s the Mysterious Liver Disease Hurting Children?

 1. When and where did it start?

 Cases were first identified at an Alabama hospital in October 2021, when five children were admitted with liver damage from an unknown cause.
-Early this year 10 cases were identified in Scotland.
+Early this year, 10 cases were identified in Scotland.
 As of April 21, 169 cases have been detected, the WHO said.
 Most of them -- 114 -- were in the U.K., followed by 13 in Spain, 12 in Israel, nine in the U.S. and 21 more scattered among Denmark, Ireland, the Netherlands, Italy, Norway, France, Romania and Belgium.
 The U.S. Centers for Disease Control and Prevention issued a nationwide health alert, and as of April 28 at least five more U.S. states -- Delaware, New York, Wisconsin, North Carolina and Illinois -- had confirmed or suspected cases, according to local health authorities.
-On April 25, Japan’s health ministry said it found one probable case, raising concerns the disease is spreading farther.
+On April 28, Japan’s health ministry said it found two more probable cases, taking the nation’s tally to three.
+Singapore’s health ministry on April 30 confirmed a case of acute hepatitis in a 10-month-old baby and said it was investigating the cause.

 2. How serious is it?